mnit-rtmc/iris/docs/step_by_step.md

     - Change the phase back to `undeployed` to blank the signs

 Notes:
- - Before running through these steps, create the Sign Groups and Message Patterns desired
+ - Before running through these steps, create the desired [message pattern]s
- - The message patterns that the Action Plan references don't have to be assigned to a Sign Group
  - Use the device debug log to diagnose problems with scheduled messages not appearing on signs